Brexit-proof trips for 2021

 Travelling to Dubai after Brexit

-Turkey is not a member of the EU or the Schengen area.
+Dubai is not a member of the EU or the Schengen area.
 Leaving the EU therefore shouldn't affect our rights or logistics for visiting.
 In December 2020 it is our second most popular holiday destination (right after the Canary Islands), because it's a luxurious, hot holiday spot on the UK's travel corridor list willing to let our tourists in!

 Antigua and Barbuda